SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 #### Enabling XA Support for JMS Connection Factories

-To enable XA transaction support for specific JMS connection factories the customer must configure XA support for the respective JNDI connection factory on the message broker:
+To enable XA transaction support for specific JMS connection factories the customer must configure XA support for the respective JNDI connection factory on the message broker using the [Solace PubSub+ Manager]({{ site.links-docs-webadmin }}){:target="_top"} admin console or the CLI as follows:

 ```
 (config)# jndi message-vpn solace_VPN